DanielEScherzer/website-content/src/Blog/posts/20250718-pygments-highlighting.md

 The resulting HTML output will have CSS classes applied to different parts to support highlighting; CSS to actually do the highlighting still needs to be included in the output.
+CSS for Pygments themes can be generated using the `ramsey/pygments` library, see [that library's documentation][rp-readme].

-More details can be found in the documentation [on GitHub][gh-repo].
-If you have any issues or feature requests, please report them GitHub.
+More details about using this new extension can be found in the [README][gh-readme].
+If you have any issues or feature requests, please report them [on GitHub][gh-repo].
 Contributions are welcome.

 [^1]: For a quick overview of the Markdown syntax supported by CommonMark, see [this cheatsheet][cheatsheet].